Primary Navigation Mobile

 View mpg & specs for any version

-The Peugeot 508 SW is powered by a range of efficient petrol, diesel and hybrid powertrains and shares many components with the 308 and 508 SUVs, making it a cheap car to fuel and service.
+The Peugeot 508 SW is powered by an efficient petrol or plug-in hybrid powertrain and shares many components with the 308 and 508 SUVs, making it a cheap car to fuel and service.

-Unsurprisingly the petrol 508s fare the worst for fuel economy, but things aren’t too terrible.
-The PureTech 180 returns a respectable 41.8mpg, while the PureTech 225 is capable of up to 39.8mpg.
-If you don’t work the engines too hard this shouldn’t be difficult to replicate in everyday driving.
+Unsurprisingly the petrol 508 fare the worst for fuel economy, but things aren’t too terrible.
+The PureTech 130 will easily average 40mpg in daily driving, and if you don’t work the engine too hard this shouldn’t be difficult to beat that.

 The 508 SW Hybrid’s eco credentials are as good as any other PHEV you care to mention.
-The fact it can drive up to 39 miles on battery alone will cover many people’s commutes, making it an ideal choice for city dwellers.
+The fact it can drive an easy 25 miles on battery alone will cover many people’s commutes, making it an ideal choice for city dwellers.
 Clearly its 235mpg claimed will drop drastically once the batteries are depleted.
-More good news is that Peugeot has teamed up with EV chargepoint supplier Podpoint to offer six months’ free public charging with every 508 PHEV sold.

 Peugeot’s image for reliability and dealer service is rapidly improving.
 Customer service is rated highly, and in the JD Power Vehicle Dependability Study, Peugeot topped the table with 77 faults per 100 cars – beating Skoda, Hyundai and Nissan.